raganwald/raganwald.github.com/_posts/2015-05-08-carnac-the-magnificent.md

 For starters, you can generate all of the possible strings (e.g. `123456789`, `12345678-9`, `12345678+9`, `1234567-89`, `1234567-8-9`, `1234567-8+9`, `1234567+89`, `1234567+8-9`, `1234567+8+9`, ...), then use `eval` to compute the answer, and select those that evaluate to `100`.

-Here's the worst possible solution:
+Here's the most naïve code I can think of:

 ```javascript
 for (let o1 of ["", "+", "-"]) {